' Abstract

 nearly century-long controversy may been recently resolved, however, by simply awarding each side

 half the brain.
-A recent carefully conducted experiment found that the
+A recent carefully conducted experiment found that the left brain does indeed tend to

 perceive the visual world through the lens of its primary language; whereas the (more creative;